 He was made a Cardinal or Prince of the Roman-Catholic Church in 2012 and he had international clout as Popes John Paul II, Pope Benedict XVI as well as the present Pope Francis gave him very important global assignments to better promote the Catholic faith and Christianity as a whole.

 He was also deeply concerned about peaceful coexistence among the different religions in the country particularly Islam.
 He wrote an unpublished dissertation as far back as in 1976 titled ‘The Shariah in Nigeria: a Christian view’ and the Bulletin on Islam and Christian-Muslim Relations in Africa in 1987.
 He also roundly condemned the proscription of the Shiites movement led by El Zazzaky despite a subsisting court order.
 He had friends across the divide and was at home with all and sundry irrespective of divergent religious inclinations.
 He took after Pope John Paul II who was so religiously tolerant that he was the first Roman-Catholic to visit a mosque in the Middle East.

-We wish him a happy retirement as he hearkened to the eternal words of William Shakespeare who advised that a good actor leaves the stage when the ovation is loudest.
+We wish him a happy retirement as he goes into in home care services to live the rest of his life peacefully, at such an elderly age he should consider going to get senior healthcare services.
 He should continue to be a voice of conscience for the nation and a soothing balm for the emotionally and psychologically battered hoi polloi.